May. 6, 2016

 This should come as no surprise -- the more specialized something is, the better it will do one thing and the less well it will do everything else; this is instantly evident to anyone who has made a comprehensive study of all the many and varied national and historic schools of organ building which have come and gone in the Western world during the last 700 years.

-A special pair of shoes that we use exclusively to play the organ are therefore important to get.
+A special pair of shoes that we use exclusively to play the organ are therefore something that should be looked into, at an early stage.

 The typical features of an acceptable organ shoe are 1) it's narrower than a regular shoe and has a flexible, lightweight leather or synthetic upper held snugly to the foot by a lace, strap, or ribbon -- the material should allow the player's feet to glide against each other without sticking together, 2) a suede sole, or a thin, flexible leather sole with a smooth bottom, which creates very little friction between shoe and pedal, allowing the feet to glide across the pedals, and built on a straight last so that the soles do not project (less material means the organist can hold the feet close together when playing adjacent notes, a feature which allows the feet to operate as one unit with the heels together when playing scales), and 3) a slightly elevated heel -- 3/4-inch (1.5 cm) minimum -- which means more deft pedalling, less ankle movement in rapid passages, heel to toe, and the ability to step across a key to play 3rds with one foot.